Fiscal Year 2026-2027 Pre-Proposal Solicitations for Sustainable Transportation and Communities Projects

 | Total Direct and Indirect Cost | $0 |

-*Private subcontracting (i.e., any paid partners outside of a CSU or UC including private universities, community-based organizations, nonprofit organizations, private companies, etc.) is limited to 25% of the total direct cost or $50,000, whichever is less.
-Private subcontracting can be up to 50% but an additional attestation memo describing why the expertise within the subcontract cannot be found within the UC or CSU systems is required.
+*Generally, private subcontracting (i.e., any paid non-government partners, including private universities, community-based organizations, nonprofit organizations, private companies, etc.) is limited to 25% of the total direct cost or $50,000, whichever is less.
+However, up to 50% of the total project budget can be subcontracted if there is a strong justification for why the expertise within the subcontract is not currently available within the UC or CSU system or if the prime contractor holds a competitively bid solicitation for the subcontracted portion of the work.
+In such cases, it is preferable if the subcontractor receives less funding than the prime contractor (i.e.<50%).

 Relevant Dates